 Knowing the age of when first-degree relatives (siblings, parents or children) developed certain conditions is valuable information.
 If both parents suffered from heart disease before the age of 55, your risk can be as much as 50 percent.
 Similarly, if your parent experienced a stroke, especially at a younger age, you may have a slightly higher risk of stroke.

 Also, consider the role of lifestyle.
-“If someone smoked like a chimney and ended up with lung cancer, that tells you that their lifestyle was probably a factor,” Orland says.
+"If someone smoked like a chimney and ended up with lung cancer, that tells you that their lifestyle was probably a factor," Orland said.

-The health of aunts, uncles, cousins and other distant relatives can be helpful as well.
-“I try to fill in the family tree with as much health information as possible,” Orland says.
+The health of aunts, uncles, cousins and other distant relatives can be helpful, as well.
+"I try to fill in the family tree with as much health information as possible," Orland said.